 4. Starting or running your own business

-- Income Support, if you’re a lone parent, or you’re sick or disabled
+- you get Income Support and you’re a lone parent, sick or disabled

-- a weekly allowance worth up to £1,274 over 26 weeks
+- may get a weekly allowance worth up to £1,274 over 26 weeks

 If you’re self-employed and getting Universal Credit, you may be able to:

 - apply for a start-up loan if your business is less than 2 years old